 Let's face it, getting in and out of your boat can be a challenge, and there's nothing more embarrassing than not being able to get back on board!
 Swim platforms can make all the difference when it comes to water sports, hanging at the sand bar, or even unplanned exits.

 For these reasons, we designed a set of platforms the average boat owner can buy and install on their own.
-Adding a swim platform and ladder to an outboard or I/O-powered boat is well within the abilities of the average do-it-yourselfer, but it does require some careful forethought and planning.
+Adding a swim platform and boat ladder to an outboard or I/O-powered boat is well within the abilities of the average do-it-yourselfer, but it does require some careful forethought and planning.
 Here are a few important considerations:

 Contents